"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 So, whenever you need an oil to cook with, use coconut oil instead of butter, olive oil, vegetable oil, margarine, or any other type of oil called for in recipes.
 Even though I don't fully recommend frying foods, if you must fry, by all means use coconut oil -- it's your smartest choice.

 Curiously, coconut oil contains the most saturated fat of all edible oils.
 We continue to be inundated by media portrayals of saturated fats as dangerous, but now you know better.
-And now you should have more peace of mind, knowing that you're making the right choice by using great-tasting Fresh Shores Organic Virgin Coconut Oil.
+And now you should have more peace of mind, knowing that you're making the right choice by using great-tasting Fresh Shores Extra Virgin Coconut Oil.

 Surprise!
-Coconut Oil is Good for You
+Coconut Oil Is Good for You

 Despite the propaganda, the truth is this: it is UNSATURATED fats that are primarily involved in heart disease, not the saturated fats, as you have been led to believe.